 Widespread use of geothermal energy in East Africa

-InfoStart date: 1 March, 2021 End date: 28 February, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-06-DTU Countries: Kenya Tanzania Zambia Thematic areas: Climate change, Energy, Lead institution: Technical University of Denmark (DTU), Denmark Partner institutions: Kenyatta University (KU), Kenya Dedan Kimathi University of Technology (DKUT), Kenya University of Dar es Salaam (UDSM), Tanzania Kenya Electricity Generating Company PLC (KenGen), Kenya Kalahari GeoEnergy Ltd. (KAGEO), Zambia Oserian Development Co.
+InfoStart date: 1 March, 2021 End date: 28 February, 2025 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 20-06-DTU Countries: Kenya Tanzania Zambia Thematic areas: Climate change, Energy, Lead institution: Technical University of Denmark (DTU), Denmark Partner institutions: Kenyatta University (KU), Kenya Dedan Kimathi University of Technology (DKUT), Kenya University of Dar es Salaam (UDSM), Tanzania Kenya Electricity Generating Company PLC (KenGen), Kenya Kalahari GeoEnergy Ltd. (KAGEO), Zambia Oserian Development Co.
 Ltd. (OS), Kenya UN Environment’s Africa Office (UNEP), Kenya Ardhi University (ARU), Tanzania Alfa Laval Corporate AB, Sweden Project website: go to website (the site might be inactive) Project coordinator: Fredrik Haglind Total grant: 11,999,757 DKK

 The project aims at providing the scientific, technological and policy basis required for the widespread utilization of geothermal resources in East Africa.
 We will provide the basis to evaluate the potential of low- and medium-temperature geothermal resources, and develop technological solutions for their use, providing sustainable and reliable energy (electricity and heating/cooling).
 Access to green, cheap energy will support the sustainable growth and decarbonization of the economy.
 Although the geothermal sector is well developed in Kenya for high-temperature sources, the utilization of low- and medium-temperature sources in the East Africa is mostly unexplored.
 The proposed solution for low- and medium-temperature reservoirs consists of a novel integration of multi-generation energy technologies that maximize conversion efficiencies while minimizing costs.
 We will explore the potential of selected reservoirs through integrated geoscientific studies, incorporating drilling, field and production data.
 A prototype plant at the Olkaria field (Kenya) will be constructed.